Laura Watts, PhD

 |Program Available Online?||No|

 |English Language Exams:|

 Priority deadline - COMPLETE applications that are received by this date are given priority consideration for admission and financial aid (if applicable).
 Applications received after the priority deadline will be considered on a space-available basis.

 Rolling - There is no specific deadline for applications; applications will be accepted and reviewed throughout the year until the program reaches capacity.

-Graduates are prepared to pursue careers in their chosen field with an understanding of basic sustainability principles and the expertise to analyze and solve complex sustainability issues.
+Students in the MS degree in sustainable systems will develop an understanding of basic sustainability principles and have the expertise to analyze and solve complex sustainability issues.

-Students have the option of choosing one of four tracks: sustainable manufacturing, sustainable mobility, sustainable energy systems, and sustainable built environments.
-Students can also create additional tracks using elective courses (selected in consultation with the student's adviser) from a wide variety of courses offered by the Golisano Institute for Sustainability or any one of RIT's other colleges.
+Students also may create additional tracks using elective courses (selected in consultation with an adviser) from a variety of courses offered by the Golisano Institute for Sustainability or any RIT college.

 |Course||Sem.
 Cr.
 Hrs.|

 |ISUS-702||Fundamentals of Sustainability Science||3|

 |Total Semester Credit Hours||30|